-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige announces milestone in harbor modernizationPosted on Sep 21, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige announces milestone in harbor modernizationPosted on Sep 21, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HDOT makes new terminal allocations, selects contractor for Kapalama Container Terminal Project

 HONOLULU – – Gov. David Ige and the Hawai‘i Department of Transportation (HDOT) Harbors Division announced a key decision on the allocation of cargo yard space at Honolulu Harbor.
 The decision comes as the first phase of construction for the highly anticipated Kapalama Container Terminal (KCT) project is scheduled to begin in Dec.
 2017.

 TOTE Maritime will operate at Piers 1 and 2 and on 45 acres of adjacent land.
 As part of the agreement with the company, HDOT will improve and develop Piers 1 and 2, allowing TOTE to launch Hawai ‘i operations upon the completion of the infrastructure improvements.
 In addition, Pasha will consolidate its operations from Piers 1 and 2 and from its existing terminal at Pier 51A, to the new KCT with more space for operations.
 The moves enable Matson to expand into Pasha’s existing site at Pier 51A on Sand Island for a contiguous terminal of 130 acres.